Seronsecurity/advmlthreatmatrix/pages/case-studies-page.md

 We are especially excited for new case-studies!
 We look forward to contributions from both industry and academic researchers.
 Before submitting a case-study, consider that the attack:
 1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system
 2. The attack was against a *production, commercial* ML system.
-This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client, edge or even hosted ML models.
+This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client/edge.
-3. You have permission to share the information.
+3. You have permission to share the information/published this research.
 Please follow the proper channels before reporting a new attack and make sure you are practicing responsible disclosure.
-If you are unsure, email advmlthreatmatrix-core@googlegroups.com and we can help you out.

-If you satisfy all the three criteria: Email advmlthreatmatrix-core@googlegroups.com with summary of the incident, Adversarial ML Threat Matrix mapping, and public sources like blog, paper, github repo or news article.
+You can email advmlthreatmatrix-core@googlegroups.com with summary of the incident and Adversarial ML Threat Matrix mapping.